Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <br/>
 - To further improve the model, The number and type of features to be included in the model should be determined by performing feature selection techniques such as correlation analysis, univariate analysis, and recursive feature elimination.
 - Principal Component analysis (PCA) could be used to reduce the number of features in the model down to the most important information.
 In practice this would be used on much larger sets of data to reduce redundant features and computational cost.
-- More feature engineering should be done in the future, particularly on the amenitites column.
+- More feature engineering should be done in future iteration of this model, particularly on the amenitites column.
 We could transform this column by turning each word that appears into a dummy variable and then use feature elimination techniques to determine which specific amenities are most positively and negatively correlated with price per night.